nus-cs2113-AY2324S2/ip/docs/README.md

 The task is added to the user's list with the specified priority, enhancing their productivity and task management.

-!
-"Got it.
-I've added this task: Complete the project report <S>" !
+Got it.
+I've added this task: Complete the project report <S\>

 Now you have [number] tasks in the list.

 ### listTasks - List All Tasks

 **Description:**

 Displays all tasks currently in the user's list, providing a comprehensive overview of pending, completed, and scheduled tasks.